What is predictive analytics?

 OpenText

 Like Artificial Intelligence, predictive analytics is not a new concept.
-It has been around for many years and, like AI, it has recently come to prominence through the need to make sense of the vast amount of structured and unstructured data that every enterprise is producing.
-This blog post examines the practice of predictive analytics and how predictive analytics models can help the business release the value in Big Data and reach better decisions.
+It has been around for many years, and, like AI, it has recently gained prominence due to the need to make sense of the vast amounts of structured and unstructured data that every enterprise produces.
+This blog post examines the practice of predictive analytics and how predictive analytics models can help businesses unlock the value in Big Data and make better decisions.

 What is predictive analytics?

-Predictive modelling software use known results from existing data to ‘train’ the model to predict outcomes that will occur with new data.
-The predictive model delivers the results in the form of a probability score showing that something is likely to happen given a certain set of circumstances.
+Predictive modelling software uses known results from existing data to ‘train’ the model to predict outcomes that will occur with new data.
+The predictive model delivers results in the form of a probability score, indicating that something is likely to happen under a certain set of circumstances.
 It should be clear that, like machine learning, predictive analytics software is adaptable and learns as it goes.
 The more data the predictive modelling works with, the more accurate the predictions for your chosen predictive analytics solutions will become.

 Set in this context, the exponential growth of Big Data is exactly what predictive analytics tools need.
 It appears almost as a virtuous circle.
 While companies produce more data, the tougher it is to cope but the better the predictions predictive analytics will provide for enterprises to gather insights needed to make better decisions.
 Little surprise, then, that the market for predictive analytics solutions is exploding.
 It is estimated to more than double between 2018 and 2022, reaching $10.95 billion dollars worldwide.